Atefeh97hmt/search-engine/README.md

 # Search Engine Web Application
-This is a simple web application for a search engine, inspired by Search Engine Watch.
+This is a simple web application for a search engine, inspired by Search Engine Watch(https://www.searchenginewatch.com/).
 It provides a basic interface for users to search for articles, resources, and tech talks.

 ## Features
 - Search functionality for finding articles, resources, and tech talks.